sisl/XPlaneConnectX/Python3/README.md

 A full list of DataRefs can be found in `/.../X-Plane 12/Resources/plugins/DataRefs.txt` and full list of commands in `/.../X-Plane 12/Resources/plugins/Commands.txt`.

-> **Note**: The names of the functions is taken from the original `XPlaneConnect`.
+> **Note**: The names of the functions are taken from the original `XPlaneConnect`.
 However, some functions have slightly different arguments or return a slightly different set of values than the original `XPlaneConnect`.
 Where applicable, we note this in the API.

 ## Usage and API
 ### Initialization